Technical Analysis Techniques

 - Lines drawn through price highs and lows, showing the upper and lower boundaries of price movement over a given period of time.

-Indicators are statistical calculations based changes in price.
-They are designed to highlight overbought and/or oversold price points, which then tell you when to sell or buy, respectively.
+These indicators are statistical calculations based changes in price.
+They are designed to highlight overbought and/or oversold conditions, which then tell you when to sell or buy, respectively.

 - Directional Movement Index (DMI)